autonomousvision/autonomousvision.github.io/_posts/2020-03-24-differentiable-volumetric-rendering.md

     \frac{\partial \hat{d}}{\partial \theta} = - \left( \frac{\partial f_\theta(\mathbf{\hat p})}{\partial \mathbf{\hat p}} \right)^{-1} \frac{\partial f_\theta(\mathbf{\hat p})}{\partial \theta}
 $$

-We have found a way to calculate the gradient for the depth wrt. the network parameters analytically.
+We have found a way to calculate the gradient for the depth with respect to the network parameters analytically.
 This is great as we do not need to approximate the backward pass nor do we need to save intermediate results!

 ## Does it work?